 - It's good to keep in mind your model's own strengths and weaknesses when creating features.
-Here are some guidelines: - Linear models learn sums and differences naturally, but can't learn anything more complex - Ratios seem to be difficult for most models to learn.
-Ratio combinations often lead to some easy performance gains - Linear models and neural nets generally do better with normalized features.
+Here are some guidelines: - 1.
+Linear models learn sums and differences naturally, but can't learn more complex - 2.
+Ratios seem to be difficult for most models to learn.
+Ratio combinations often lead to some easy performance gains - 3.
+Linear models and neural nets generally do better with normalized features.
 Neural nets especially need features scaled to values not too far from 0.
-Tree-based models (like random forests and XGBoost) can sometimes benefit from normalization, but usually much less so - Tree models can learn to approximate almost any combination of features, but when a combination is especially important they can still benefit from having it explicitly created, especially when data is limited - Counts are especially helpful for tree models, since these models don't have a natural way of aggregating information across many features at once
+Tree-based models (like random forests and XGBoost) are usually much less so - 4.
+Tree models can learn to approximate almost any combination of features, but when a combination is especially important they can still benefit from having it explicitly created, especially when data is limited - 5.
+Counts are especially helpful for tree models since these models don't have a natural way of aggregating information across many features at once